beattie/ModernEmbeddedCPP/EclipseWorkspace/ReadMe.md

 Or

-sudo apt install gcc-arm-none-eabi gdb-multiarch openocd
+~~sudo apt install gcc-arm-none-eabi gdb-multiarch openocd~~
+The above should work but currently the gdb-multiarch does not seem to work on Debian 12 so I'll be using the toolchain in thge first section

 I want to try PicoLibc so : sudo apt install picolibc-arm-none-eabi libstdc++-arm-none-eabi-picolibc